learn-co-students/basic-apis-lab-v-000/README.md

 3. Display the search results on the page.
 Include the name, a link to the repository, and the description.
 4. Try it out, and make sure all tests pass!

+**Top-tip:** Dotenv is a great way to keep configuration variables for development, but always remember to add `.env` to your `.gitignore` so you don't share your secrets with everyone else!